IEEE 802.1aq: Equal cost multi tree

-Sixteen equal cost multi tree (ECMT) paths are initially defined, however there are many more possible.
+Sixteen equal cost multi-tree (ECMT) paths are initially defined; however, there are many more possible.
 ECMT in an IEEE 802.1aq network is more predictable than with internet protocol (IP) or multiprotocol label switching (MPLS) because of symmetry between the forward and reverse paths.
-The choice as to which ECMT path will be used is therefore an operator assigned head end decision while it is a local / hashing decision with IP/MPLS.
+The choice as to which ECMT path will be used is therefore an operator-assigned head-end decision, while it is a local or hashing decision with IP/MPLS.